Search String

 MIDI Maze Atari ST 1987

 Michael Park and George Miller of Xanth F/X released MIDI Maze for the Atari ST in 1987.
 MIDI Maze is the first FPS to feature multi-player.
 MIDI Maze is also the origin of Deathmatch (max 16 players via MIDI-ring).
 You can also play solo versus up to 15 drones.
 16-color 320x200.
 160x100 render-field.
-Smooth screen updates on a 7 MHz 520 ST with 512K RAM.
+Smooth screen updates on a mere 8 MHz 520 ST with 512K RAM.

 Zarch Archimedes 1987